Climate Action Week Reading List

 A logo depicting a circle composed of various black horizontal lines with the words "Climate Action Week" to the right.

-Some are available in print and online at U of T Scarborough Library and some are available through the Toronto Public Library.
+The aim of this collection is to raise awareness, answer our communities’ growing needs, and articulate clearly that libraries are places to connect people and access resources on climate change.
+Some of these resources are available in print and online at U of T Scarborough Library; however, some are available through the Toronto Public Library.
 We encourage you to search our library to find more resources on topics of interest.

 Climate Change